God doesn’t cause all things, God works through all things.

 God used the hatred and anger of Joseph’s brothers to release Joseph from his attachment to his father and home.
 It was impossible for him to move to Egypt when his father had appointed him as the ruler in his own home.
 It was a bitter moment to go through all this, but this had been the only way for Joseph because he was his father’s favorite son.
 His father’s love had become a great obstacle to Joseph’s future, God used the hatred of his brothers to pull him out of it.

 God used Reuben and Judah to save Joseph from being killed by his brothers.
 Their evil doing was clearly seen in Genesis 34:25 when Simeon and Levi killed mercilessly all the men of the town who were helpless from being circumcised.
-God provided dry well as a temporary help for Joseph until Midianites merchants arrived to save him.
+God provided dry well as a temporary help for Joseph until the Midianites merchants arrived to save him.

-It was through this midianites caravan that Joseph was taken to Egypt, a long journey of nearly 1,000 km through historical sites of Joseph’s ancestors.
+It was through this Midianites caravan that Joseph was taken to Egypt, a long journey of nearly 1,000 km through historical sites of Joseph’s ancestors.
 God must have taught a lot of things to him since then about what it means to sacrifice an acceptable offering to Him and how to humble himself to serve others.
 God sent Potiphar to the slave market to buy Joseph shortly after he arrived.
 At Potiphar’s house, Joseph’s skills in managing everything began to be useful.
-But not only did God want Joseph to use his expertise there well, he then tested Joseph’s faith through Potiphar’s wife while sending him to prison.
-Joseph passed the test perfectly, and found himself in the most accurate location in God’s perfect plan according to his second dream of becoming the ruler of the world.
+But not only did God want Joseph to use his expertise there well, He then tested Joseph’s faith through Potiphar’s wife while sending him to prison.
+Joseph passed the test perfectly and found himself in the most accurate location in God’s perfect plan according to his second dream of becoming the ruler of the world.
 From Heaven, God looked down and He had found Joseph in the right position on this earth where He would immediately promote Joseph.
 Once again, God works through everything.

 Because of God, Pharaoh dreamed!